 The Other Darrin: Alan Tudyk replaces Matthew Gray Gubler (for reasons unknown) when Simon gains the French accent, but Steve Vining still does the singing.
 Then when Simon’s back to normal, he’s voiced by Gubler once again.

-The Other Darrin: A passing on generation example: Eleanor is voiced by Vanessa Bagdasarian Chambers, Ross and Janet's elder daughter.
+The Other Darrin: A passing on generation example: Eleanor is voiced by Vanessa Bagdasarian Chambers, Ross and Janice's elder daughter.
 The rest of the Chipmunks though, are still voiced by her parents like in the 80's cartoon.